jakeh12/431-dirtycow/security_topic_paper.md

 #include <unistd.h>
 #include <fcntl.h>
 ```
-These arethe header files needed for memory mapping and file operations.
+These are the header files needed for memory mapping and file operations.

 ```c
 #define CONTENT_LENGTH 40